dimipet/jcesd/README.md

 # jcesd
-Simple CES-D (Center for Epidemiologic Studies Depression Scale CES-D) screen test
+Simple Java CES-D (Center for Epidemiologic Studies Depression Scale CES-D) screen test

 ## Information
 The Center for Epidemiologic Studies Depression Scale (CES-D) is one of the most common screening tests for helping an individual to determine his or her depression quotient [1].
 This simple Java 7 - Netbeans 7.0, Swing app was part of the _"Research Methodologies in Neuroscience"_ of _"Advanced Computing and Communication Systems - Intelligent Systems"_ MSc programm ran by Aristotle University Thessaloniki - Dept. Electrical & Computer Engineering.
 This app scientific guidance, translation and (scale) standardization was held by Konstantinos N. Fountoulakis, MD, Professor of Psychiatry (Aristotle University of Thessaloniki, AHEPA University Hospital Thessaloniki, Greece) [2].

+## Exceptions
+App was developed in 2010, as such technology stack is deprecated.

 ## Purpose
 This app's main objective was to collect and save questionnaire data from subjects.
 The research's outcomes are presented here [3]